Temporal Cloud security/procurement checklist: what data is stored, how is it encrypted, and what compliance docs are available?

 Key Takeaways:

-Short Answer: All data sent to Temporal Cloud is encrypted in transit and at rest; you can additionally encrypt payloads at the application layer with your own keys.
+Short Answer: All data between your environment and Temporal Cloud is encrypted in transit, and data stored by the service is encrypted at rest; for sensitive payloads, you can also encrypt at the application layer so the service never sees clear-text data.

 Expanded Explanation: